theonlyjohnny/rac/README.md

 - `./test.sh` builds a basic image and pushes it to local registry -- should cause a deployment on the local K3D cluster
 ## Build
 - nothing m8
+# Next steps
+- how does the Deploy step actually spin up containers when requests come in?
+- read the ports and volumes from image to configure containers
+-  rn it runs on one box, need to define the actual architecture for deployed
 # Useful Commands
 ## JWT
 The registry and API use an x509 cert to sign JWTs, use this command to generate a new cert & private key: